antonioacsj/hush/README.md

 ### Blocksize

-The blocksize is whats differs rush of traditional hash algorithms.
+The blocksize is whats differs hush of traditional hash algorithms.
 Valid values: 15KB 10MB, 1GB, etc.

 where: **B = 1 Byte**